Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Northfield, IL?

-Northfield encompasses a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, and landscape features:
+Northfield’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, high water table in spring, and mature tree canopy slowing thatch decomposition.
+• Historic Downtown Northfield: Older lawns (50-70 years) on compacted Drummer silty clay loam, high tree canopy density, slow thatch decomposition, frequent water ponding.

 Northfield Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Northfield, including dethatching, are governed by municipal ordinances designed to protect community well-being and environmental quality.
-Equipment operation is typically permitted from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to power dethatchers and related machinery, and commercial service providers must be properly licensed and registered with the Village.
-Insurance requirements include liability and workers’ compensation coverage, and bonding may be necessary for municipal contracts.
-For detailed information on landscaping regulations, business registration, and equipment use, contact:
+Landscaping operations in Northfield are governed by municipal ordinances designed to minimize noise, ensure safety, and protect the environment.
+Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be properly licensed and registered with the Village.
+Comprehensive insurance (liability and workers’ compensation) and bonding are required for municipal contracts.
+Residents and contractors should review the latest Northfield Village Code Revision for updates on landscaping regulations.
+For questions about equipment use, business registration, or ordinance compliance, contact:

 Northfield Community Development Department